derby-developers/api_doc/source/includes/_authentication.md

 User auth is performed using OAuth 2.

 Any request consuming user specific data requires a bearer token.
 Both access and refresh tokens are used.
 You must get a new access token once it has expired (you will receive a 401).
-If you The token needs to be added to the header of each request:
+The token needs to be added to the header of each request:

 `Authorization: Bearer f95f9cf38e829104949ae6e160957f549abab252336c3b1007a5961fda940a09`